Randle scores 28, Rivers’ 3 helps Knicks beat Hawks 113-108

-ATLANTA (AP) — Julius Randle scored 28 points and grabbed 17 rebounds, Austin Rivers hit a huge 3-pointer and the New York Knicks rallied to beat the Atlanta Hawks 113-108 on Monday night.
+ATLANTA (AP) — Julius Randle scored 28 points and grabbed 17 rebounds, Austin Rivers hit a huge 3-pointer and the New York Knicks kept up their strong start with a 113-108 victory over the Atlanta Hawks on Monday night.

+The Knicks capped a four-game road trip with their third win, improving to 4-3 under first-year coach Tom Thibodeau.

+This is New York’s best record after seven games since a 6-1 start for the 2012-13 team, which was also the last Knicks squad to finish with a winning record.

-Taking their second straight home loss after a 4-1 start to the season, the Hawks squandered a 13-point lead early in the second half and faded in the the closing minutes.
+The Hawks took their second straight home loss after winning four of their first five, squandering a 15-point lead late in the third quarter.
+Atlanta’s three losses have been by a total of 14 points.

+“I feel like we’ve lost three games we shouldn’t have lost,” John Collins said.

 De’Andre Hunter brought Atlanta to 107-106 on a 3-pointer with 1:40 remaining, but Rivers answered with a trey of his own to give the Knicks some breathing room.
-Randle sealed it, tipping in an offensive rebound after Rivers missed on a drive.
+Randle sealed it with a put-back, tipping the ball in after Rivers missed on a drive with 46.1 seconds to go.

-RJ Barrett had 26 points and 11 rebounds for the Knicks.
+RJ Barrett wasn’t bad, either, contributing 26 points and 11 rebounds.
+And rookie Immanuel Quickley came up big down the stretch.

-Immanuel Quickley, who added 17 points, put New York ahead to stay on a pair of free throws that made it 103-101.
+The rookie guard, who had 16 points, put New York ahead to stay on a pair of free throws that made it 103-101.
 But his biggest play came with the shot clock running down, when he got off a wild 3-pointer that had no chance but drew a foul from Trae Young.

 Quickley made all three free throws with 2:34 remaining, pushing the Knicks ahead 106-101.